-Although Mr. Lowenthal and Mr. Blom work with other mineral exploration companies other than ours.
-We do not have any written procedures in place to address conflicts of interest that may arise between our business and the future business activities of Mr. Lowenthal and Mr. Blom.
+Although Mr. Lowenthal works with other mineral exploration companies other than ours.
+We do not have any written procedures in place to address conflicts of interest that may arise between our business and the future business activities of Mr. Lowenthal.